Aldehyde dehydrogenase 9 family, member A1

 4-trimethylaminobutyraldehyde dehydrogenase is an enzyme that in humans is encoded by the ALDH9A1 gene.

 Function

 This protein belongs to the aldehyde dehydrogenase family of proteins.
-It has a high activity for oxidation of gamma-aminobutyraldehyde and other amino aldehydes.
-The enzyme catalyzes the dehydrogenation of gamma-aminobutyraldehyde to gamma-aminobutyric acid (GABA).
+It has a high activity for oxidation of gamma-aminobutyraldehyde (GABAL) and other amino aldehydes.
+The enzyme catalyzes the dehydrogenation of GABAL to gamma-aminobutyric acid (GABA).
 This isozyme is a tetramer of identical 54-kD subunits.